-Compared to the rest of the Washington D.C. market, the Old Town North submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Old Town North region has greater rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 3 listings have come on the market, which means spaces most likley are going fast.
+In the last 90 days, 4 listings have been posted online, which means leases might be going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 25% of the available space in the Old Town North are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,620 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this market are around 5 floors.
-Most buildings in this market were built in 1987 and are Class A.
+Even though the median size is 2,620 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this area are around 5 floors.
+Most buildings in this region were built in 1987 and are Class A.

-A large portion of this area is residential, but there's plenty of office_space.
-Waste services is the dominant industry in this market.
-Most of the residents of Old Town North work from home.
+A large portion of this region is residential, but there's plenty of office_space.
+Waste services is the dominant industry in this region.
+Most of the folk of Old Town North work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.